austinesmith/cdk-and-vuejs-in-s3/README.md

   * Each step of the deployment process was granularized into simple commands that can be scripted or quickly executed

   * At no point during the deployment process was access to the AWS management console required

+  * The source logic of this CDK application contained in `*/cdk-and-vuejs-in-s3/demo-cdk/lib/demo-cdk-stack.ts` consists of `8` lines of written code and generates a CloudFormation template consisting of `191` lines of YAML.
+This contrast is an example of how the AWS CDK Toolkit can streamline the development process.
 <br/><br/>